Skip to main content

 Key Facts

-1. Government proposes a ₹2.5 lakh‑crore credit guarantee scheme for MSMEs impacted by the West Asia crisis.
+1. The Union Government proposes a ₹2.5 lakh‑crore credit guarantee scheme for MSMEs.

-4. Scheme to be administered by the National Credit Guarantee Trustee Company (NCGTC), a wholly‑owned government subsidiary.
+4. Guarantees will be issued by the National Credit Guarantee Trustee Company (NCGTC), a wholly‑owned government subsidiary.

-5. Modelled on the 2020 Emergency Credit Line Guarantee Scheme (ECLGS) which ran until 31 March 2023.
+5. The proposal is modelled on the 2020 Emergency Credit Line Guarantee Scheme (ECLGS) that operated until 31 March 2023.

 Background & Context